JuliaData/DataFramesMeta.jl/docs/src/dplyr.md

 @orderby msleep :order
 ```

-Now we will select three columns from msleep, arrange the rows by the taxonomic order and then arrange the rows by sleep\_total.
+Now we will select three columns from msleep, arrange the rows by the taxonomic order and then arrange the rows by `:sleep_total`.
 Finally, keep the first 10 rows of the data frame.

 ```@repl 1
 @chain msleep begin